polettix/ETOOBUSY/_posts/2020-01-10-hairpinning.md

 other terms, hairpinning must be supported by it, and possibly also be configured to work.
 Beware!

-## That's it
+## Enough said...

-Enough said.
-Comments welcome!
+... comments welcome!